gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/06_publish_control.rst

 PublishControl
 ****************

 .. image:: ../images/Publish/Publish__controll.png
     :scale: 80 %

-Publish control lets you control the viewer settings from grasshopper.
-It contains the Scenario Manager that can save setting and all other content into a scenario as a bundle to be played at once.
-It is possible to do more complex presentations with this method.
+Publish control directs the viewer settings from grasshopper as listed in the menu section below.
+It contains the Scenario Manager that can save setting and all other content into a scenario to be played at once.
+With scenarios it is possible to do more complex presentations.

  - Be careful with saving geometry content into this component, this can make your grasshopper file very heavy.

   Tip: Grasshopper has an autosave.
 If the Publish Control component becomes too heavy, it will make you wait a lot

-Video tutorials:
+**Video tutorials:**

 - `Publish Control overview <https://www.youtube.com/watch?v=-_7DvX_-9uY>`_
 - `Publish Control cloud load <https://www.youtube.com/watch?v=9upFjrH9zrE>`_

 **Input**